 Michelle Lees – General Manager, Department of Human Services

 To me, the leaders I admire the most are the ones that are passionate about serving the public.
 They really care about supporting people to be the best they can be, they are genuine and authentic, so they bring their whole self to the role and they are respectful no matter who they are dealing with.

 When thinking about the qualities I am keen to develop, the top two are impact and influence.
 Those people who are considered and you know when you meet them, they are not always the one doing all the talking, but when they do talk, they are worth listening to.
 That is really important as a public servant when you are trying to influence policy development and effectively convey messages to others – you have got to be able to do the 5-minute elevator pitch.
 Those that can communicate in a way that is powerful and impactful.

-Ian Stewart – Former Queensland Police Commissioner
+Ian Stewart – President, IPAA Queensland and former Queensland Police Commissioner

 Honesty, integrity, confidence and wisdom, insight.
 A willingness to always help, competence, the ability for those leaders to learn from their mistakes and give authority to others to make mistakes.
 Innovation and always preparing for change.

 What a great list of qualities, and ones that are fitting for all public purpose workers to develop!